-Liver health can be optimized through lifestyle changes such as abstinence from illicit drugs and over-the-counter (OTC) pain medications such as Tylenol which may injure the liver in high doses.
-Reducing alcohol intake can significantly improve liver health.
+Liver health can be optimized through lifestyle changes such as abstinence from alcohol, illicit drugs and OTC pain medications such as Tylenol which may injure the liver in high doses.

 There are also dietary modification strategies proven in medical research to benefit liver health.
 The linked review documents how a removal of processed foods from the diet, an increase in fiber consumption and an increased intake of omega-3 fatty acids (found in fish) can improve liver health and reduce incidence of liver diseases such as fatty liver disease.

 As we discussed at length in our Rescue Detox review article, circumstances where a patient requires external detoxification (such as mercury detoxification from dental amalgam removal) are pretty narrowly defined and rare, and are not typically treated with supplements.

 While there are some compounds that are clinically shown to naturally support the health of the liver (which we'll discuss later), we recommend that consumers be wary of brands making health claims that their products can "heal" the liver or directly "remove toxins," which we consider to be unscientific.